remult/remult/docs/tutorials/sveltekit/auth.md

 - All signed in users can set specific tasks as `completed`.
 - Only users belonging to the `admin` role can create, delete or edit the titles of tasks.

-1. Modify the highlighted lines in the `Task` entity class to reflect the top three authorization rules.
+1. Modify the highlighted lines in the `Task` entity class to enforce the three authorization rules above.

 ```ts
 // src/shared/Task.ts